thanks to good folks at ATMAN and EPIX I was able to add additional AS 112 anycasted resolvers in Poland. this is described in more detail here.

 why I’m getting emails from you?

-in plain English, this means that some machines in your network, or your DNS server acting as local resolver, is not properly configured and is leaking queries to internet. those queries can’t be really answered in any meaningful way. so, for example, you may be using 192.168/16 network in your local network. your hosts may start to ask questions over DNS like this one:
+in simpler terms, it means that some machines in your network or your DNS server acting as a local resolver are not properly configured, resulting in queries being leaked to the internet. these queries cannot be effectively answered in any meaningful way. for instance, if you are using the 192.168/16 prefix in your local network, your hosts may send DNS queries like this:

 “What is name of the host at 192.168.0.5?”